YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 ## BtPlay directive {#BtPlay}

-Instructs the client to play audio contents through the connected Bluetooth device.
+Instructs the client to play audio content through the connected Bluetooth device.
 This directive is sent when the user makes a command like "Play music over Bluetooth."
 Upon connection with another device via Bluetooth, the client takes the role of receiving the audio stream (`"sink"`, mainly speaker) or the role of transmitting the audio stream (`"source"`, sender of audio data).
 The client must correctly handle this directive for each role (`role`).

 * If the client role is `"sink"`, receive the audio stream to the Bluetooth device and output sound via the speaker.
 * If the client role is `"source"`, play the audio stream that was paused or previously played.
 If an audio cannot be specified, such as an audio that was played before, send the same event message as the user requesting "Play music" to CIC or send an audio content playback request that is suitable for the product UI/UX to CIC.